-- 12. ADOPT the Preliminary Report of the City Clerk. - 13.
-ADOPT the attached Management District Plan. - 14.
-ADOPT the attached Engineer's Report. - 15.
-ADOPT the attached Ordinance of Intention to establish the Downtown Center Business Improvement District. - 16.
-AUTHORIZE the City Clerk, upon establishment of the District, to prepare, execute and administer a contract between the City of Los Angeles and the Downtown Center Business Improvement District Management Corporation, a non-profit corporation, for the administration of the District's programs. - 17.
-DIRECT the City Clerk to comply with the notice, protest, and hearing procedures prescribed in the Proposition 218 Omnibus Implementation Act (California Government Code, Section 53750 et seq.). - 18.
-REQUEST the City Attorney, with the assistance of the City Clerk, to prepare an enabling Ordinance establishing the Downtown Center Business Improvement District for City Council consideration at the conclusion of the required public hearing.
+- 16. DIRECT the City Clerk to comply with the notice, protest, and hearing procedures prescribed in the Proposition 218 Omnibus Implementation Act (California Government Code, Section 53750 et seq.). - 17.
+REQUEST the City Attorney, with the assistance of the City Clerk, to prepare an enabling Ordinance establishing the Tarzana Safari Walk Business Improvement District for City Council consideration at the conclusion of the required public hearing.